 CrashLoopBackOff, or another status indicating a failure.

-To view the logs for a specific CronJob, use
+To view the logs for a specific CronJob, run the following command:

 Deleting a CronJob